 "Fasting and calorie restriction has been shown to potentially prevent and treat cancer, and this may be true for other diseases as well," Pritchard says.
 "When my clients get sick from a cold or flu, I always tell them to eat less and just focus on warm liquids (to help drain their lymphatic system).
 So from minor to major diseases, calorie restriction can be very beneficial."

-Additionally, Pritchard shared with me that when she was studying Ayurveda in India earlier this year, she learned that 60% to 70% of the energy we gain from the nutrients we eat are used to digest your next meal.
+Additionally, Pritchard shared with me that when she was studying Ayurveda in India earlier this year, she learned that 60% to 70% of the energy we gain from the nutrients we eat is used to digest your next meal.
 "This just goes to show how much energy is required for digestion and why intermittent fasting can really help free up our energy reserves so that the body can focus on healing instead!" she says.

 Factors That May Help or Hinder Benefits

 Hinder: According to Pritchard, the temptation (and natural habit) of snacking throughout the day is probably the most prominent obstacle when it comes to the success of intermittent fasting efforts.
 "It may be harder for people who are used to snacking throughout the day because that's how you've trained your body to utilize energy as opposed to one to three larger meals a day," she points out.
-That said, and as we pointed out before if you're really, truly hungry (ake not just wanting to snack out of boredom or emotion), you should listen to that intuitive hunger and feed yourself.
+That said, and as we pointed out before if you're really, truly hungry (aka not just wanting to snack out of boredom or emotion), you should listen to that intuitive hunger and feed yourself.

 Will Everyone Experience the Same Benefits?